wighawag/hardhat-deploy/documentation/how-to-deploy-contracts.md

 ### Deploy Scripts

-The deploy scripts need to call the execute function exported by `rocketh`
+deploy scripts are simple javascript/typescript modules that export a function that will be executed with the environment as argument.

-The execute expect as first argument a function
+and to get the most of hardhat-deploy, the way to define them is to call the `deployScript` function exported by `rocketh/deploy.js`

 For example this script will deploy the `GreetingsRegistry` contract